 Healthy oceans start on the shoreline

-With every beach clean, we roll up our sleeves and take action, removing litter, sorting it, and recycling what we can.
-Some of the plastic we collect is given a second life; turned into coasters, swim paddles, plastic rings, and keyrings, instead of polluting our seas.
+With every beach clean, the team rolls up their sleeves and takes action, removing litter, sorting it, and recycling what they can.
+Some of the plastic they collect is given a second life, turned into coasters, swim paddles, plastic rings, and keyrings instead of polluting the seas.

-Regular beach cleans are essential because not everything we find can be recycled.
+Regular beach cleans along the South Coast are essential because not everything they find can be recycled.
 Items like fishing crates, old nets, crabbing lines, and buoys quickly break down into harmful microplastics if left on the shore.
 Removing them in time helps prevent long-term damage to marine life and the wider ecosystem.

 Why we clean